 Mouse brain endothelial primary cells (ECs) were purchased from Celprogen (San Diego, CA).
-The cells were grown in extracellular matrix (ECM) pre-coated flasks, using Mouse Endothelial Complete Growth Medium with Serum (both from Celprogen).
+The cells were grown in extracellular matrix (ECM) precoated flasks, using Mouse Endothelial Complete Growth Medium with Serum (both from Celprogen).
 According to Celprogen Company recommendations, mouse forebrain microvessels were isolated and maintained in the endothelial medium, in T25 flasks pre-coated with ECM.
 The micro-vessels ranged in diameter from 2 to 30 μm, from a single micro-vascular segment to a large multi-branched plexus.
-ECs were isolated cells was demonstrated by good cell attachment/trypan blue dye exclusion, and by prompt proliferation that resulted in confluent cultures following 10 days.
+ECs were isolated from the micro-vessels via a mechanical dispersion and filtration technique.
+Viability of the isolated cells was demonstrated by good cell attachment/trypan blue dye exclusion, and by prompt proliferation that resulted in confluent cultures following 10 days.
 Confluent secondary cultures demonstrated the characteristic features of endothelial cells.
 The ECs obtained were then characterized for the following marker profile: VEGFR2, CD309, CD31, CD105, CD45, incorporation of acetylated Low Density Lipoprotein (LDL), and CD147.